-To help you better understand your home electrical system, we have curated a short guide with some tips.
+We have curated a short guide with some tips to help you better understand your home electrical system.
 Understanding the warning signs early on can help prevent electrical fires and decrease the risk of electrical damage.

 So, without further ado, let us begin!